Water: Nonpoint Source Success Stories

 DNREC collected monitoring data on upper Marshyhope Creek between April 2003 and April 2008.
 The geometric mean of the 167 samples collected over the 5-year period was 89 col/100 mL—well below Delaware's fresh water bacteria water quality standard, 100 col/100 mL.
-As a result, DNREC removed all five segments of Marshyhope Creek from the state's list of impaired waters in 2008.
+As a result, DNREC removed the 19.7-mile segment of Marshyhope Creek (DE-200-001) from the state's list of impaired waters in 2008.
 The creek now fully supports its primary contact recreation designated use; continued monitoring will ensure that it continues to meet water quality standards.

 Partners and Funding